 Sprawling across 520 square miles of majestic Welsh scenery is the ineffable Brecon Beacons National Park.
-A place of enchanting beauty which can only be truly appreciated in person, its landscape of snow-capped peaks, rolling moorland, gushing waterfalls and ancient ruins makes it a giant playground for outdoor enthusiasts.
+It's a place of enchanting beauty with mountainous peaks, rolling moorland, gushing waterfalls and ancient ruins that make for a perfect playground for outdoor adventures.

 Walking in the Brecon Beacons

 When we think of Brecon Beacons activity holidays, it’s walking which most often springs to mind.
 It’s arguably the easiest way to explore the national park and there are no end of walking routes to choose from.
 Whether you’re looking for buggy and wheelchair-friendly paths, or have your sights set on conquering the heights of Pen y Fan, the Brecon Beacons has something for everyone.